83(b) deadline calculator

 Formula

-Potential 83(b) deadline = restricted stock grant or transfer date + 30 calendar days.
+Potential 83(b) deadline = property transfer date + 30 calendar days.

 Example

-If founder stock is granted on June 1, the 30th calendar day is July 1.
-Founders should confirm facts and filing requirements with qualified counsel.
+If founder stock is transferred on June 1, the 30th calendar day is July 1.
+Weekend and legal-holiday rules can affect a timely postmark, so founders should confirm the facts and filing requirements with qualified counsel.

 Inputs